-Position with the Company Director/Officer Since Principal Occupation During the Past Five Years Director, Executive Chair Director since November 17, 2014 Mr Bell is Executive Chairman of Tethys Petroleum Limited.
-From 2012 to 2014, Mr Bell was CEO Lebanon Non-Conventional and Conventional Upstream E&P at Babylon Petroleum.
-From 2010 to 2012 Mr Bell was Managing Director Syria Conventional Upstream Onshore E&P at Suncor.
-From 2008 to 2010, Mr Bell was Vice President Egypt Conventional and Upstream Deep Water Offshore E&P at BP.
-Mr Bell is also a Non-Executive Director of E&P at Gulfsands Petroleum Limited, a company listed on AIM, a position he has held since August 2014 to date.
+Mr. Bell is Executive Chairman of Tethys Petroleum Limited.
+From 2012 to 2014, Mr. Bell was CEO Lebanon Non-Conventional and Conventional Upstream E&P at Babylon Petroleum.
+From 2010 to 2012 Mr. Bell was Managing Director Syria Conventional Upstream Onshore E&P at Suncor.
+From 2008 to 2010, Mr. Bell was Vice President Egypt Conventional and Upstream Deep Water Offshore E&P at BP.
+Mr. Bell is also a Non-Executive Director of E&P at Gulfsands Petroleum Limited, a company listed on AIM, a position he has held since August 2014 to date.
 From July 2013 to June 2014 he was an Independent Non-Executive Director of E&P at Gulf Keystone Petroleum LSE Main Listed.

-Position with the Company Director/Officer Since Principal Occupation During the Past Five Years David Botting Canterbury, England Director November 17, 2014 Mr. Botting has over 35 years' experience in investment, banking and the financial services industry.
-He currently manages a portfolio of investment funds and in recent years has also been engaged in freelance equities research and analysis work.
-In 1995, Mr. Botting established the Botting Family Funds; a group of investment portfolios employing a 'Value' investment strategy and focussing on the oil and gas, media and retail sectors.
-From 1989 to 2012, Mr. Botting established and managed an FSA regulated 'Business Acquisition and Development Funding' brokerage and consultancy service which operated in the small and medium sized enterprise sector.
-He retired from the brokerage operation in 2012 to focus solely on the management of the family funds.
-From 1978 to 1988, Mr. Botting worked for the U.K. banking subsidiary of Household International (now HSBC Finance Corporation).
-He attained the position of Senior Manager for the bank and held the relevant banking qualifications required to carry out these duties at the time.
-Julian Hammond London, England Director, Chief Executive Officer and Chief Commercial Officer Officer since May 10, 2007; Director since January 17, 2012 Executive Director, Chief Executive Officer and Chief Commercial Officer of Tethys.
-Mr. Hammond was Deputy CEO from February 2011 until July 2012 when he took over as CEO.
-Prior to May 2007, Mr. Hammond was Business Development Manager and Vice President, Investor Relations of CanArgo.
+Mr. David Henderson

-Position with the Company Director/Officer Since Principal Occupation During the Past Five Years David Henderson Houston, Texas, USA Director November 17, 2014 David Henderson has over 30 years' experience in the oil and gas industry.
-He is currently President of WBH Energy Partners LLC, a privately held company developing resource plays in Texas.
+David Henderson has over 40 years' experience in the oil and gas industry.
+He is currently the principal in Herodotus Resources LLC, an oil and gas consulting entity, and was formerly President of WBH Energy Partners.
 Mr. Henderson previously served as Executive Vice President & Chief Operating Officer for EEX Corporation listed on the NYSE (now part of Newfield Exploration) from 1997-2002.
 In this role, he oversaw the acquisition and integration of producing properties onshore US valued at over USD100 million.
-From 1991 to 1997, Mr. Henderson served as Senior Vice President for Exploration and President of International Exploration.
-From 1987 to 1991, Mr. Henderson served as Senior Vice President of International Exploration & Production at Pennzoil Corporation.
+From 1991 to 1997, Mr. Henderson served as Senior Vice President for Exploration and President of International Exploration & Production at Pennzoil Corporation.
 From 1987 to 1991, Mr. Henderson served as Senior Vice President of International Exploration & Production at Maxus Energy Corporation.

 Mr. Henderson graduated from Virginia Polytechnic Institute and State University in 1973 with a Bachelor of Science in Geophysics.
 He currently serves as Chairman of the Dean's Advisory Board at the College of Arts and Sciences, Virginia Tech, as well as being a Member of the Campaign for Virginia Tech's National Campaign Steering Committee.

+Mr. James Rawls

-Denise Lay Guernsey, British Isles Finance Director and Chief Financial Officer Director and Chief Financial Officer since February 1, 2014 Finance Director and Chief Financial Officer of Tethys.
-Ms. Lay was Vice President, Finance of Tethys from November 2009 to April 2013 and Deputy Chief Financial Officer of Tethys from April 2013 to January 2014.
-Prior to November 2009, Ms. Lay worked as Finance Director for NRG International, a subsidiary of Ricoh, from October 2007 to October 2009.
-Between 2000 and 2006, Ms. Lay was Finance Director of certain subsidiaries within the Gallaher Group.
-James Rawls Ridgeland, Mississippi, USA Director September 1, 2009 Director of Tethys.
-Mr. Rawls has been the president and owner of Rawls Resources Inc., an oil and gas exploration company, since June 2000.
-Prior to that he served as the president of Hughes-Rawls Exploration, Inc, a privately held oil and gas exploration company, as head of the Energy Lending Department of Deposit Guaranty National Bank, and was with Exxon Company USA as a senior project engineer.
-Mr Rawls is a registered professional Engineer having graduated in 1974 in petroleum Engineering and was named a Distinguished Fellow of the Miss.
+Mr. Rawls has over 41 years oil & gas experience, and is been the president and owner of Rawls Resources Inc., an oil and gas exploration company, since June 2000.

+Prior to that he served as the president of Hughes-Rawls Exploration Inc., a privately held oil and gas exploration company, as head of the Energy Lending Department of Deposit Guaranty National Bank, and was with Exxon Company USA as a senior project engineer.

+Mr. Rawls is a registered professional Engineer having graduated in 1974 in petroleum Engineering and was named a Distinguished Fellow of the Miss.
 State University Bagwell College of Engineering in 2007.

-Position with the Company Director/Officer Since Principal Occupation During the Past Five Years Marcus Rhodes Sotogrande, Cadiz, Spain Director September 1, 2009 Director of Tethys.
-Mr. Rhodes was Audit Partner with Ernst & Young LLC from 2002 to 2008.
-David Roberts Kirkcudbright, Scotland Director November 17, 2014 David Roberts has over 30 years' experience in the oil and gas industry.
+Mr. David Roberts

+David Roberts has over 30 years' experience in the oil and gas industry.
 He is Managing Director of Woodfall Consulting Ltd., a consultancy he founded in 1999 and which specialises in analysis of asset development and drilling performance in the upstream oil industry Mr. Roberts' primary client is Independent Project Analysis Inc., a global consultancy whose niche is capital efficiency in E&P capital projects.

-Mr Roberts is also an associate of HD Capital Partners LLP, which is an independent corporate broking and advisory firm based in the City of London.
-He has co-authored competent person reports (CPR's) for AlM-listed E&P companies, and has performed drilling benchmarking studies for a major operator.
+Mr. Roberts is also an associate of HD Capital Partners LLP, which is an independent corporate broking and advisory firm based in the City of London.
+He has co-authored competent person reports (CPR's) for AIM-listed E&P companies, and has performed drilling benchmarking studies for a major operator.

 He is a member of the Society of Petroleum Engineers (SPE) and acts as a SPE paper peer-reviewer.